 - Skylights and light tubes to reduce winter lighting loads.

 Our friend and neighbor Andrew Michler is a green building consultant, his business is Baosol Sustainable Building Consulting.
 His guidelines in this short brochure are right on the money--if you are building a home from scratch, start at the bottom step and work your way up.
 If you are retrofitting, you'll come in somewhere farther up.
 The lower down the stairs you can start, the more efficient your home will be.
 There are more pages that explain each step in detail -- click the image above or GO HERE to dowload the whole PDF.
+Note that for larger buildings used for commercial purposes, you can consult with an ultrasonic flowmeter supplier in order to make sure you're as energy-efficient as possible.

 My electricity bills have gone sky-high for my existing home.
 How many solar panels or wind turbines do I need to power my 4,000 square foot house?First, you need to understand that houses don't use electricity, people do!
 Your power usage depends on the lights and appliances that you've installed in your house, and how often you run them.
 Here's an example of the step-by-step process you should complete to determine if a renewable energy system can help you with your power bills.